 Restricted Platforms

 GermanProxy.io maintains a list of platforms that are technically blocked across our infrastructure as part of our proactive anti-fraud, anti-money-laundering, and § 27 StGB compliance strategy.
-This page describes the categories of restricted platforms, the reasons for their inclusion, and — where applicable — the process by which customers may unblock specific categories for legitimate use.
+This page describes the categories of restricted platforms and the reasons for their inclusion.

 The restricted-platforms list is incorporated by reference into our General Terms and Conditions (Section 10.3) and may be updated at our reasonable discretion without prior notice to individual customers.